gvwilson/thirdbit/src/fiction/in-heck/index.md

 *What am I going to do?*
 Maddy thought frantically
-as Bee Six Vee plugged itself into the pillar and Thoughtful and her sister split a biscuit.
+as Bee Six Vee plugged itself into the pillar and Thoughtful and Sindy ate dry biscuits.
-She couldn't overpower the Operators, and even if she could figure out a way to lure her sister to the access tunnel, Thoughtful and Special Blazes would just follow them.
+She couldn't beat the Operators, and even if she could figure out a way to lure her sister to the tunnel, Thoughtful and Special Blazes would just follow them.
+And if they didn't,
+she and Sindy would just be back at Patient's tower.

-But then Special Blazes hopped down from the wagon and ambled into the trees to take advantage of their stop, leaving the wagon unwatched.
+But then Special Blazes hopped down from the wagon and ambled into the trees to take advantage of their stop.
 She scooped up the cleaning bot and crept forward as quickly as she dared.
 Had they rearranged the boxes in the back?
 No—the space she and Gumption had made was still there.
-"Quietly," she told the bot,
+"Quiet," she told the bot,
+unlatching the backboard
-pushing it in ahead of her and climbing in after it.
+so she could push it in and climb in after it.

 The wagon jerked into motion a few minutes later.
 She heard Sindy's voice raised in a question